mrtnj/scripting_for_data_analysis/week0.md

 Press enter.
 R will download and install these packages and a series of other packages that they depend on.

 Important: If RStudio asks you if you want to compile some of the packages or download binary versions, choose the binaries.
 Compilation is the process when a piece of a program is translated into machine code.
 This requires special tools, and if you aren't a developer, chances are that they are not installed on your computer.

+RStudio will also perform a few package installations when first using some features.
+A few of these are associated with the Import Dataset button, which we will use.
+Click on "Import Dataset" in the top right panel, and choose "From CSV".
+RStudio will ask, and then the installation will proceed automatically.